Haeven/wasm-port-tetris/README.md

 # Description

-> Tetris in Python (Now In the Browser) - Powered by WebAssembly
+> My version of Tetris in Python (now ported to the browser) - powered by WebAssembly!

 # Install
 <li> Clone or fork repo</li>